-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights London Care Record (in North Central London, provided via Cerner - Health Information Exchange (HIE)) The London Care Record (LCR) is an Electronic Health Record (EHR) linking system that brings together patient data across the health and care system in a secure manner, embedding a single aggregated longitudinal view of the patient natively in each EHR system irrespective of traditional organisational or technological boundaries.
+System/Recipients/ Purpose of the processing Data Retention Lawful basis Your Rights Categories of Regiminants Period (UK GDPR) Categories of Recipients London Care Record (in North Central London, provided via Cerner - Health Information Exchange (HIE)) The London Care Record (LCR) is an Electronic Health Record (EHR) linking system that brings together patient data across the health and care system in a secure manner, embedding a single aggregated longitudinal view of the patient natively in each EHR system irrespective of traditional organisational or technological boundaries.
 The LCR includes information about patients/clients recorded by acute hospitals, mental health, community health, social care and GP Practices.
 Healthcare professionals across London and the region are able to access can access subsets of their patients/service users' medical or social records from a single system in order to provide the best possible care.
-The source of the information shared in this way is your electronic GP record for the purposes of direct patient care and indirect care.
-The full local privacy notice for this system can be found at https://nclhealthandcare.org.uk/our-working-areas/using-digital-technology-to-improve-health-direct-care.
-All records held by the Practice and in the LCR system are kept for the duration specified in the Records Management Codes of Practice for Health and Social Care Article 6(1) (c) - processing for legal obligation; Article 6(1) (e) - public interest or in the exercise of official authority.
+The source of the information shared in this way is your electronic GP record for the purposes of All records held by the Practice and in the LCR system are kept for the duration specified in the Records Management Codes of Practice for Health and Social Article 6(1) (c) - processing for legal obligation; Article 6(1) (e) - public interest or in the exercise of official authority.
 Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services.
-Related Legislation: Section 251B Health and Social Care Act 2012 You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where:
+Related Legislation: You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
+Right to object or opt-out: You have the right to raise an objection to your personal data being shared in the LCR.
+You also have the right opt out of the LCR by completing an opt-out with your Practice.
+Although we will first need to explain how this may affect the care you receive.
+Opting out of the LCR includes opting out of HealtheIntent.